SirTediousOfFoo/AoC-2022/README.md

 # AoC-2022

-Advent of code, let's see if I make it a week
+Advent of code, let's see if I make it a week this year